Kim Ratliff

 Associate Professor, MEd Counseling Program, School of Education

-As a clinical assistant professor in the M.Ed. counseling program, I teach graduate counseling courses and supervise school and mental health counseling interns.
-I am a Licensed Mental Health Counselor (LMHC), National Board Certified Counselor and School Counselor (NCC, NCSC) who specializes in counseling children and adolescents, person-centered, narrative and solution-focused therapies.
-During my counseling career, I received several awards, including the Virginia Counselor of the Year Award and have a history of serving in leadership and appointed committee positions for professional counseling organizations, such as Chi Sigma Iota, Virginia Counselors Association, Virginia School Counselor Association and the American Counseling Association.
-After three decades living the military life and living a majority of my time on the East Coast, I now call the South Sound my home and embrace the motto, “Live like the mountain is out”.
-Committed to modeling mental health wellness, I find tidepooling, distance running/walking, mandala rock painting, and hiking to be my favorite forms of self-care.
+As an associate professor in the MEd counseling program, Prof. Ratliff teaches graduate counseling courses and supervise school and mental health counseling interns.
+She is a Licensed Mental Health Counselor (LMHC), National Board Certified Counselor and School Counselor (NCC, NCSC) who specializes in counseling children and adolescents using person-centered, narrative and solution-focused therapies.
+During her counseling career, she has received several awards, including the Virginia Counselor of the Year Award and has a history of serving in leadership and appointed committee positions for professional counseling organizations, such as Chi Sigma Iota, Virginia Counselors Association, Virginia School Counselor Association and the American Counseling Association.
+After three decades living the military life and living a majority of her time on the East Coast, she now calls the South Sound her home and embrace the motto, “Live like the mountain is out”.
+Committed to modeling mental health wellness, she finds tidepooling, distance running/walking, photography and hiking to be her favorite forms of self-care.

 Middle School Counselor